UPDATE: Reward Offered in Search for Madison Co. Man - ABC 36 News

 RICHMOND, Ky.
-(WTVQ) – A Golden Alert remains in effect for a man who hasn’t been seen since December 22nd, and now a reward is being offered in the case.
+(WTVQ) – A Golden Alert remains in effect for a man who hasn’t been seen since before Christmas and now a reward is being offered in the case.

-He is described as being 5’7″ tall, and could possibly be driving a 2011 Toyota Camry with Kentucky license plate 463-LBX.
+He is described as being 5’7″ tall, and could possibly be driving a gray 2011 Toyota Avalon with tinted windows and the Kentucky license plate 463-LBX.
+His family says there is a very distinct tinted license plate cover.

 1/6/17 8:52 p.m.